xcart/xcart-docs/_pages/kb_en/general_setup/troubleshooting/index.md

 ---
 This section lists some common issues related to your store's set-up and maintenance and provides links to troubleshooting steps.

-*  {% link "What to Do if Your Store Says "We Are Deploying New Changes and You Cannot Access It"" ref_3zSHgdQk %}
+*  {% link "What to Do if You Cannot Access Your Store" ref_3zSHgdQk %}
 *  {% link "Restoring Your Store with the Snapshots Feature" ref_h7Oh5T8T %}
 *  {% link "Inaccessible Admin Area after Enabling HTTPS" ref_q171FiKp %}